 The First Dance

-- Don't Worry About Time – I'll keep us on schedule as much as possible.
+- Don't Worry About Time – If you are working with a professional Photographer or have a wedding planner like Carmela Weddings or Pearl Events, then they will ensure everything is kept to schedule .
 The main job on your wedding day is to enjoy it as much as possible and bring the vibe.
 Your happiness and enjoyment will be felt by your guests and will show through in the pictures captured for the day.
-And remember, if things don't go as planned, then remember to have fun and enjoy the moment.
+And remember, if things don't go as planned, then simply have fun and enjoy the moment.

 Let's start chatting about you wedding